 The following window will show you clearly about the conversion information, which will help you manage your time and storage space in a proper way.
 If you do not want to wait around for the whole conversion process through, you can choose "Shut down computer after conversion" to leave it alone.
 After conversion completed you can click on "Open" button in the main interface to get the generated files for DVD burning.

-The newly released Pavtube DVD Creator program makes DVD creation much easier than ever before.
+Pavtube DVD Creator program makes DVD creation much easier than ever before.
 It lets you burn any kind of video sources to playable DVDs within a few clicks.
 The acceptable source files are ranging from common videos (MKV, AVI, MP4, WMV, MOV, etc.) to camera shootings (MXF, MTS, M2TS, H.264 MOV, TOD, and MOD), TiVo recordings to photos.
-For more information, see DVD Creator Quick Start Guide and DVD Creator product page.
+For more information, see DVD Creator Quick Start Guide to start burning your own DVDs.